xiang0731/awesome-BrowserRelated/README.md

 ## Remark
 All content is collected from the internet.
-If any of the content infringes upon your rights, please contact us that we will promptly remove it.
+If any of the content infringes upon your rights, please contact me that I will promptly remove it.